-We’ve developed examples to help you understand when a child at your service may be considered at risk of serious abuse or neglect for the purposes of Additional Child Care Subsidy (ACCS) child wellbeing.
+We’ve developed examples to help you understand when a child at your service may be considered in need of wellbeing support for the purposes of Additional Child Care Subsidy (ACCS) child wellbeing.

 On this page: